thomazbastiaanssen/Tjazi/README.md

 ## Fit models

 For mediation analysis, we need to consider a few models.
+Microbes will be playing the role of (potential) mediator here.

-- First, we estimate the effect of diet on our microbe of interest:
+- First, we estimate the effect of diet on our phenotype:
-  $microbe \sim diet$.
+  $phenotype \sim diet$.
 Does diet explain phenotype?
 If yes, we can proceed.

 - Second, we estimate the effect of the microbe on our phenotype of
   interest: $phenotype \sim microbe$.
 Does the microbe also explain phenotype?
-If also yes, we have a potential mediation on our hands.
+If also yes, great, we have a potential mediation on our hands.

+- Third, we estimate the effect of diet on our microbe of interest:
+  $microbe \sim diet$.
+Does diet explain the abundance of our microbe?
+  If yes, we can proceed.
+Now things are getting interesting as we have the scenario we laid out earlier.

-- Third, we estimate the *joint* effect of diet and the microbe on our phenotype of interest: $phenotype \sim diet + microbe$.
+- Fourth, we estimate the *joint* effect of diet and the microbe on our phenotype of interest: $phenotype \sim diet + microbe$.
 Does diet now explain phenotype worse in the presence of the microbe?
 If so, we have a potential mediation on our hands.
 In the case that diet no longer